msg-labs/cli-projects/README.md

 > Navigate your projects from your cli

-`cli-projects` allows you to see see all your directories with a `.git` folder on them, filter and directly navigate to them.
+`cli-projects` allows you to find, filter and directly navigate to all your directories with a `.git` folder.

 ## Installation